Manny2014/kubernetes/README.md

 ## Known Issues
 - The example broke namespaces does not deploy the broker initially.
-A delete and re-run fixes it...
-(Race condition, I believe)
+A delete and re-run fixes it.
+(Race condition, I believe...)

 ## Execution